rackerlabs/rackspace-how-to/content/cloud-servers/linux-log-files.md

 - **/var/log/cron**

-   `crondaemon` and `anacron` store information about the cron job, after they start a cron job.
+   Stores information from `crondaemon` and `anacron` after they start a cron job.

 - **/var/log/dmesg**